CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 Based on the institution's general security policy, a specific security policy for storage solutions SHOULD be created.
 It should describe in a comprehensible way requirements and specifications how storage solutions can be safely planned, administered, installed, configured and operated.

 The policy SHOULD tell all administrators responsible for storage solutions and be fundamental to their work.
 If the policy is changed or deviated from the requirements, this should be agreed and documented with the ISB.
-It SHOULD be checked on a regular basis to see if the directive is still correctly implemented.
+It SHOULD be checked regularly to see if the directive is still correctly implemented.
 The results SHOULD be sensibly documented.

 #### SYS.1.8.A7 Planning Storage Solutions [Information Security Officer (ISB), IT Leader]
 A REQUIREMENT analysis should be carried out, which among other things considers the topics performance and capacity.
 Based on the identified requirements, SHOULD then create a detailed planning for storage solutions.
 The following points should be considered: